PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 now complete, all xfails are green, and the unused producer-map scan is gone.
 Resume by mechanically extracting the corrected 382-line owner into a focused pass module while preserving its exact AST, private lowerer name, ordered recovery sequence, statistics, and both production boundaries.
+That extraction is now complete with direct owner/wrapper equality and seven lowerer Ruff findings preserved.
+Resume by inventorying and characterizing the next raw source-order owner, `_canonicalize_softmax_transpose_chains` (190 lines), before any semantic or ownership change.
 No broad conversion sweep is implied by this checkpoint.